OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training

 \subsection{Limitation of Existing Methods}

 Several methods have been proposed to address the imbalance in mini-batches in pursuit of accelerating DP training.
-The key strategy is to form all mini-batches with the same batch length~\cite{ye2022dbsdynamicbatchsize}.
-A straightforward solution is to adopt a dynamic batch size, replacing the fixed batch size with an upper bound for the batch lengths of mini-batches.
+The key strategy is to form all mini-batches with the same token count~\cite{ye2022dbsdynamicbatchsize}.
+A straightforward solution is to adopt a dynamic batch size, replacing the fixed batch size with an upper bound for the token counts of mini-batches.
 Improvements on this method include refining the batching strategy with more complex algorithms, such as using several buckets to store the data and batching the data once a bucket is filled.
 Although these improvements enhance the balancing effectiveness, they also compromise on the principle of batching randomness.
 Moreover, these methods, which target the training of a single modality, cannot comprehensively resolve the issue of imbalance in MLLM training.

 In additional, DistTrain~\cite{zhang2024disttrainaddressingmodeldata} targets MLLM training and mentions the issue of data heterogeneity, which is similar to Modality Composition Incoherence.
 This work attempts to address this challenge during data preprocessing by fixing the sequence length in the phase of the LLM backbone and then globally balancing the image input, which is the only modality except textual data in the context of this work.
 In this way, this method simplifies the problem by addressing the imbalance within a single modality.
-However, it fails to solve the problem with three or more modalities.
-Besides, fixing the sequence length in certain phase cannot be always reasonable, especially during the instruction tuning stage.
+However, it fails to solve the problem of training MLLMs with three or more modalities, like these omni-models.
+In addition, fixing the sequence length in a certain phase cannot always be reasonable, especially during the instruction tuning stage.

-In summary, since all these methods perform the balancing before generating mini-batches, we collectively refer to their approach as pre-balancing.
+In summary, since all these methods perform the balancing when generating mini-batches of examples and before the forward pass, we collectively refer to these approaches as Pre-Balancing methods.
 This implies that they need to address this multi-objective optimization problem all at once, as analyzed in \S\ref{sec:mod}, which is quite challenging.
 Consequently, this approach cannot comprehensively resolve the imbalance in mini-batches in MLLM training and achieve the theoretical upper limit of efficiency.